-Social media and direct marketing exist in two different worlds, but together they stand to create an even more powerful marketing strategy.
-While data from social media is crucial for optimizing future social media campaigns, it can also be harnessed to enhance direct mail efforts by fine-tuning the messaging and target audience.
-Direct mail can similarly be used to enhance a social media campaign, by capturing consumer attention and directing an audience to a company’s online platforms.
+Direct mail and social media exist in two different worlds, but together they stand to create an even more powerful marketing strategy.
+While data from social media is crucial for optimizing future social media campaigns, it can also be harnessed to enhance direct mail efforts by fine-tuning the messaging and target audience to increase the response rates… Direct mail can similarly be used to enhance a social media campaign, by capturing consumer attention and directing an audience to a company’s online platforms.
 Working hand in hand, these two channels can boost the effectiveness of a campaign and create valuable insights.

 While social media can amplify a company’s messaging and introduce it to a new audience, it can also gather customer data useful for building a successful marketing strategy.
 By studying social media analytics, companies can better understand their audiences and, in turn, use that information to create a more refined direct mail campaign.
 How?
 Looking at demographics, topics of interest, and click-through data, marketers can create more comprehensive audience segments.
 This allows them to better target their customer base using direct mail.
 Knowing what content and imagery performs best on social media can help inform marketers’ messaging and imagery choices on physical mailers.
 Leveraging this information can also help companies send the right message to the right consumer at the right time.

 Create strategic possibilities with multiple marketing channels.
 Developing unified social media and direct mail campaigns can serve businesses in many different ways.
 Here are three dynamic examples.

 Companies looking to market to a specific location can use social media to deliver hyper-local advertisements.
 Measuring which ads work in certain locations can then help these companies decide what areas to focus their direct mail marketing efforts.
 Facebook and Twitter, for example, allow companies to target customers by demographics, interests and location.